SengerM/html-academic-publishing/README.md

 You can see how this "PDF replacement attempt" looks like in [this link](https://sengerm.github.io/html-academic-publishing/).

+## Template

+You can find a template [here](https://github.com/SengerM/html-academic-publishing/blob/main/template.html).
+Just download it and start playing.
+Open it with your favourite text editor and at the same time with your favourite web browser.
+Let the magic begin...

+## Tests that this works

 As of 5-April-2021 I tested this in the following browsers:

 - Firefox in Linux: Works perfect.